See also

 This challenges the profitability of clean energy projects and complicates long-term investment strategies.

-Our energy market specialists will introduce you to Enerdata’s Power Price Projections Tool, built with the top tier PyPSA model.
+Our energy market specialists introduced Enerdata’s Power Price Projections Tool, built with the top tier PyPSA model.
 It delivers far more than traditional optimisation models by offering a comprehensive 360° perspective on how policy, demand shifts, and technology trends impact global electricity prices and capture rates.

-During the webinar, our experts will answer questions such as
+During the webinar, our experts answered questions such as:

 - How do negative electricity prices form?